From chatbots to your favorite fast-food spot, conversational data is powering modern advancements in AI. But how do we collect the data?

 With this method, conversational data collection is executed in person, in a specifically chosen physical location or environment.

-We set up microphones and cameras in participants’ homes to collect conversational data in its most natural form, with several competing voices and sounds in the room.
+We set up microphones and cameras in participants’ homes to collect conversational data in its most natural form.
+That includes competing voices and sounds in the room.
 This data was used to help train speech recognition algorithms to detect a single voice in a noisier setting.

 This can be very useful for call centers where customers are calling from home with a lot of background noise.
 Or they can be used to train smart speakers that are expected to work in a noisy room.